 - Good understanding of EU policies and priorities related to gender equality

 - Experience in working in a multicultural environment

 - Only duly completed applications submitted electronically within the deadline will be taken into consideration.

 - Each duly completed application will be examined with a view to establishing that the candidate meets all eligibility criteria.

 - Eligible applications will be evaluated by the appointed Selection Committee based on selection criteria defined in this vacancy notice.
 Depending on the number of applications received, the Selection Committee may apply stricter requirements within the selection criteria noted above.

 - The best-admissible candidates will be short-listed for interview.

 - Interviews and written tests will be in English.

 - During the interview, the Selection Committee will examine the candidates' profiles and assess their relevancy for the post in question.
-On the day of the interview, candidates may also be required to undergo a competency assessment exercise.
+As part of the interviewing procedure, candidates may also be required to undergo a competency assessment exercise and language test.

 - On the day of interview candidates will be requested to present originals and copies of documents detailing citizenship, studies and professional experience, in particular:

 - a copy of identity card, passport or other official document specifying citizenship;